project-imas/about/README.md

 *In the works*

 - Jailbreak detection library
-  o Developer can programatically decide how its application operates in a jailbroken or standard environment
+  - Developer can programatically decide how its application operates in a jailbroken or standard environment
-- Application self-signing integrity check at run-time o Developer can programatically determine if the application image has been tampered with
+- Application self-signing integrity check at run-time
+  - Developer can programatically determine if the application image has been tampered with
-- Run-time memory encryption and post use scrub o Elliminate clear-text sensitive data from memory after app use
+- Run-time memory encryption and post use scrub
+  - Elliminate clear-text sensitive data from memory after app use

 How To Use
 ==========